On the Song “Dylan Thomas” and Comments on Ryhme

 Behind any work of art, pretty much, there is some kind of “process.”
 The scope and complexity of this process differs across art forms, of course.
 The writer’s process is rather different than that of, let’s say, the magician David Copperfield.
 I find all artistic processes fascinating, and am drawn specifically to what happens “backstage.”
 Backstage is a world unto itself.

 In the early 1970’s, the film director Sam Peckinpah was making a film called Pat Garrett and Billy the Kid, and he asked Bob Dylan to do the soundtrack.
 He also offered him a small role in the movie, a character called Alias.
 Dylan hadn’t really done a soundtrack before, nonetheless he headed down to Mexico to work on the film with Peckinpah.
 Pat Garrett and Billy the Kid the film is ok; it’s not my favorite Peckinpah by any means.
 (That is reserved for Bring Me the Head of Alfredo Garcia, with the one and only Warren Oates in the lead role.
 Oates around this time also starred in the film Cockfighter, which features the greatest rejected tagline of any film even “he came into town with his cock in his hands and what he did with it was illegal in 48 states.”)
 The Pat Garrett soundtrack in many ways transcends the film, mostly because this is where we are first introduced to “Knockin’ on Heaven’s Door,” which would go on to become one of Dylan’s best known songs, and is a really good soundtrack overall, however I am more interested in an extended set of outtakes from the sessions which are collected on a bootleg record called Peco’s Blues.
-Peco’s Blues features a number of alternate versions of the best known songs on the soundtrack, including Heaven’s Door and “Billy,” however the most interesting part of Peco’s Blues is the black and forth patter between Dylan, his sound engineer Chuck, and his band.
+Peco’s Blues features a number of alternate versions of the best known songs on the soundtrack, including Heaven’s Door and “Billy,” however the most interesting part of Peco’s Blues for me is the black and forth patter between Dylan, his sound engineer Chuck, and his band.
 This patter, I suggest, opens a fascinating and unique window into Dylan’s working methods and general approach to art.
 In what follows we will look at each incident of patter or conversation in the order they occur.
 All of the instances occur within the first 20 minutes of the nearly 70 minute recording as Dylan, his band, and the engineer endeavor to get on the same musical page.

 Patter at the End of “Billy 2,” around the 7:34 Mark: